B-Himanshu19/archospital-distributed-system/README.md

-# ArcHospital
+# ArcHospital 🏥 — Distributed Healthcare Backend System
-Hospital DBMS

-Welcome to the Hospital Data Management System!
-This Flask application provides a comprehensive solution for managing doctors 👩‍⚕️👨‍⚕️, patients 🧑, appointments 📅, and medical records 📝 in a hospital environment.
-With its user-friendly interface and robust backend, this system streamlines the entire healthcare workflow, enabling efficient management of hospital operations. 🚀
+ArcHospital is a distributed backend healthcare management system that handles doctor👩‍⚕️👨‍⚕️, patient🧑, appointments 📅, and medical record data📝 in a hospital environment.
+The architecture focuses on modular microservices, scalable data pipelines, and backend-driven automation suitable for large-scale healthcare or insurance platforms.🚀

 ## Features 🌟

-- **Doctor Management**: Add 👥, view 👀, and delete ❌ doctor profiles with their specialties and contact information.
+- **Doctor Microservice**: Add 👥, view 👀, and delete ❌ doctor profiles with their specialties, availability and contact information.
-- **Patient Management**: Maintain a database of patients 🧑 with their personal details and medical histories. 📂
+- **Patient Microservice**: Maintain a database of patients 🧑and retrieve patient personal details and medical histories. 📂
-- **Appointment Scheduling**: Schedule appointments 📆 by assigning doctors to patients based on availability and specialties.
+- **Appointment Scheduling Engine**: Backend-driven scheduling appointments 📆 by assigning doctors to patients based on availability and specialties.
-- **Medical Records**: Store 💾 and retrieve 📥 detailed medical records for each patient.
+- **Medical Records Storage**:Secure Storage 💾 and retrieve 📥of detailed medical patient records for each patient.
+Secure storage & retrieval of patient diagnosis, treatment plans, and reports.
 - **Automatic Appointment Assignment**: Leverage an intelligent algorithm 🤖 to automatically assign appointments based on doctor specialties and patient medical histories.

 ## Installation 💻